 top of page

-Having trouble finding a job?
-You can always go into the military instead of paying for college.
+Are you having trouble finding a job?
+You can always go to the military instead of paying for college.
 Or can you?
+There is a link between early education and being successful in the military.

 Noted in its report, Ready, Willing and Unable to Serve, Mission: Readiness, a group of retired military and civilian military leaders identified why seventy-one percent of Americans between the ages of 17 and 24 are ineligible to serve in the military—or 24 million out of 34 million people.